Sports & Games

 In Trampoline Gymnastics, from Russia, China, and Canada, the Youngest Olympic Discipline has had the diverse group of medalist.

-Which Are The Biggest Gymnastics Competitions?
+Which Are The Biggest Aerobics Competitions?

 World Championship is the second biggest competition which held in the non-Olympic years.
-There were two world gymnastics championships, one in 1994 for the team and for individuals, second was in 1996 that was an Olympic year.
+There were two world aerobics championships, one in 1994 for the team and for individuals, second was in 1996 that was an Olympic year.

 The world championship some time held after every two years.